Understand Every Side.

 Prenatal exposure to ‘forever chemicals’ may raise blood pressure during teen years: Study

-• A study published on June 13, 2025, found that prenatal exposure to persistent synthetic compounds known as "forever chemicals" was linked to increased blood pressure in adolescents.
+• Research released on June 13, 2025, revealed that prenatal exposure to persistent synthetic chemicals, often called "forever chemicals," is linked to higher blood pressure in adolescents, with findings published by the American Heart Association.

 Insights by Ground AI